wzh99/SimPL/doc/simpl_report.md

 #### Implementation

 In SimPL interpreter, garbage collection means freeing reference cells that can no longer be used, allowing these locations to be allocated again in later evaluation.
 The key problem is how to know a reference cell is used.
-In SimPL, we can know this by checking if that reference cell is bound to one or more names.
+In SimPL, a reference is used means it is bound to one or more names.
+The most  convenient way to know this is to check the environment.
+If the environment contains mapping to this reference cell, it is used.
+Otherwise, it is not, and we can free this cell for a later allocation.

+Thanks to encapsulation work done before, only `alloc` method in `Mem` needs to be modified.

 #### Demonstration